Posts Tagged ‘influencing purchase decisions’

 Palm seems to be on life support.

-According to the Bible, the first task given to man by God was to name all the things on earth.
+According to the Bible, the first task given to man by God was all the things on earth.
 And he’s been doing that ever since.
 And it is very important work.
 A name represents characteristics and properties that identify a particular thing.

 Selecting a name.